Wondering how to teach the alphabet? Preschool and kindergarten teachers can find all they need to know about teaching the alphabet right here.

 This is perfect for Pre-K, preschool, and Kindergarten students learning their letters, but could also be used with first graders needing review with their handwriting and letter sounds or by parents of young children or for homeschooling of young children.

-FREE Letter A Activities
+Try the FREE Letter A Activities

 Grab the 19-page FREE letter A activities pack by clicking the image below.